MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 When it comes to optimizing performance, websites and apps are limited by the performance of the external content they embed; these can be 3rd party sites, 3rd party apps, and even content from other organizations within a company.
 As a result, being able to control the performance of embedded content is crucial to improving the overall performance of a site or app.

 This proposal has two primary goals:
-1. Improve users’ satisfaction with their OS, browser, and applications via formalizing methods of constraining the resources available to web content, while removing the burden of determining individual contraints from web developers.
+1. Improve users’ satisfaction with their OS, browser, and applications via formalizing methods of constraining the resources available to web content, while removing the burden of determining individual constraints from web developers.
 2. Provide information to help developers improve the performance of web sites and apps through reporting when performance is negatively impacting end-users and/or applications hosting the site in a frame.

 ## Non-goals
 The key factor of this solution is there are categories of focused, perf impacting features that developers can choose to enforce restrictions on their apps.
-The threshold and limits and specific criteria within a category may evolve over time and is determined by the platform. **The developer will not have control over granular values of each limit or individual criteria within a category.
+The threshold/limits and specific criteria within a category may evolve over time and is determined by the platform. **The developer will not have control over granular values of each limit or individual criteria within a category.
 This is determined by the platform.**

-### Scenarios
+## Scenarios
 * Embedded widgets: Weather forecast, stock tickets, etc.
 * Embedded Ads: Embedded ads from networks.
 * Embedded calendars: Embedding calendars from services.